Believe it or not, I’m about as chill as they get:

 What about Noopept?

 If Aniracetam doesn’t do it for you, consider supplementing Noopept.
-Compared to piracetam & aniracetam, Noopept is way more potent, some users even describing a “psychostimulatory” experience with the drug.
+Compared to piracetam and aniracetam, Noopept is way more potent, some users even describing a “psychostimulatory” experience with the drug.

 Because of the psychostimulation, Noopept deserves the most caution when supplementing.
 Many cases of Noopept usage report anxiolytic effects following supplementing, however there have also been reported incidents of increased anxiety at higher dosages.
 Which is sort of, like, COUNTERPRODUCTIVE to the whole decreasing anxiety thing, so let’s not overdo it on this one, mmkay.
 More on Noopept.

 Thanks to Niacin’s water-solubility, the vitamin is able to carry the water-insoluble GABA across the blood-brain barrier for GABA to engage the GABA receptors in the brain, signalling for a decrease in stress hormones while promoting the release of dopamine.
-The Picamilon result being less anxiety & more feel-good focus & energy.
+The Picamilon result being less anxiety and more feel-good focus and energy.
 More on Picamilon.

 We’re slightly departing from nootropic territory here, due to Phenibut‘s insufficient evidence of safety.
 At lower doses the drug has demonstrated mild side effects: nausea, headache, stomach ache.
 With some nasty side effects at higher doses: unconsciousness, amnesia, withdrawal.
 But given the drug’s strong association with decreased anxiety, I felt it relevant enough to add to this list of nootropics.